-Ms. Azzarelli began her career at JP Morgan as a financial analyst and is a graduate of Cornell Law School, Cornell University and Friends Seminary in New York where she was born and raised.
+Ms. Azzarelli began her career at JP Morgan as a financial analyst in the private equity group and is a graduate of Cornell Law School, Cornell University and Friends Seminary in NYC where she was born and raised.
 She is the co-founder and Chair of the Avon Global Center for Women and Justice at Cornell Law School and serves on the Board of the Avon Foundation for Women.
-Ms. Azzarelli serves as an adjunct professor at Cornell Law School and is an author on matters relating to women and girls, most recently co-authoring Sustainable Development, “Rule of Law and the Impact of Women Judges" with Justice Sandra Day O’Connor.
-She has also co-authored “At Davos Investing in Women Emerges as a Business Strategy,” with Ambassador Melanne Verveer.
+Ms. Azzarelli serves as an adjunct professor at Cornell Law School and is an author on matters relating to women and girls, most recently co-authoring "Sustainable Development, Rule of Law and the Impact of Women Judges" with Justice Sandra Day O’Connor and "At Davos Investing in Women Emerges as a Business Strategy" with Ambassador Verveer.